agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 behavior is tightly constrained.

 *Linearizability* [@10.1145/78969.78972] is essentially the strongest common consistency model.
-It is known variously as *atomic consistency*, *strict consistency*, and sometimes *external consistency*.
-In the context of database transactions (which come with other guarantees, like *isolation*, that are more specific to databases), the analogous condition is called *strict serializability.* A linearizable execution is defined by three
+It is known variously as atomic consistency, strict consistency, and sometimes external consistency.
+In the context of database transactions (which come with other guarantees, like isolation, that are more specific to databases), the analogous condition is called strict serializability.
+A linearizable execution is defined by three features:
-features:

-- All processes agree on a single, global total order defined across all accesses
+- All processes act like they agree on a single, global total order defined across all accesses.
-- That is consistent with external order
+- This sequential order is consistent with the actual external order.
-- Where each read request $R(x,a)$ returns the value $a$ of the most recent write request $W(x,a)$ to $x$.
+- Responses are semantically correct, meaning a read request $R(x, a)$ returns the value of the most recent write request $W(x, a)$ to $x$.

 We can also phrase this in terms of *linearizations.*

 \begin{definition}
 A \emph{linearization point} $t \in \mathbb{R} \in [E.s, E.t]$ for an
 event $E$ is a time between the event's start and termination.
-An execution is linearizable if and only if there is a choice of linearization point for each access, which induces a total order called a \emph{linearization}, such that $E$ is equivalent to the serial execution of events when totally ordered by their
+An execution is \emph{linearizable} if and only if there is a choice of linearization point for each access, which induces a total order called a \emph{linearization}, such that $E$ is equivalent to the serial execution of events when totally ordered by their